What to expect during ovarian cancer treatment

 If chemotherapy takes a carpet-bombing approach to fighting ovarian cancer, targeted therapies are like guided missiles.
-They home in on cancer cells without damaging healthy surrounding tissue.
+They focus on cancer cells without damaging healthy surrounding tissue.
 They tend to be less toxic, have fewer side effects, and can be particularly helpful in treating recurrent cancer.
-You and your care team will decide whether targeted therapy is right for you.
-Often, targeted therapy is given in addition to chemotherapy.
 Two common targeted therapies include:

 Other treatments for ovarian cancer